tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   Edge Snapping in SnappyHexMesh.
 * *Feature Edge Level* defines a separate cell refinement level for Feature Edges.
-* *Surface Layers* specifies the number of surface layers that are to be added to surfaces of this object.
-Addition of surface layers requires that the *Do Layer Addition Phase* option (icon at GUI top) is activated.
-Default value -1 means that no surface layers are specified.
-Value zero means that no layers are allowed.
 * *Face Zone Type* decides the type of face zones that are to be created for surface: